jadedanial/point-of-sale/README.md

 ## Price Control

-DanialSoft POS can tell you the various prices you pay for inventory throughout the year.
+It can tell you the various prices you pay for inventory throughout the year.
 Even if you bought the same item several times at different prices, it can track those prices so you know your average price.
 This can help you set selling prices and calculate your profit margin.

 ## Counting